graniticio/granitic/doc/ref/ws-identity.md

 by using the context key you have used to store the ID in the context, can be logged in [application](fac-logger.md) and [access](fac-http-server.md) logging.

+Other code can access the ID, as long as it have access to the context, by invoking the function `ws.RequestID(context.Context)`

 ---
 **Next**: [Rule based validation](vld-index.md)